herb-aungon/beyond_test/README.md

 4. Run `pyhton main.py`

 5. In your Browser, type the following address `http://localhost:5000/beyond_login` or `your_ip/beyond_login`.
-The website is currently running live (http://herbportal.ddns.net/beyond_login)
+This is currently running live (http://herbportal.ddns.net/beyond_login)

 6. The login page should be loaded properly.
 If there are some problems check that the step 1-3 is completed properly.